OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:1

-Then all Israel gathered to David at Hebron and said,
+Then all Israel came together to David at Hebron and said,

 > “Behold, we are your bone and your flesh.